labrit/map/README.md

-___NOTE__: `map_remove` and `map_delete` will not return a value, this is because the only reason for them to 'fail' is if there is nothing for them todo(i.e. the element has either already been removedor the map already been deleted)._
+___NOTE__: `map_remove` and `map_delete` will not return a value, this is because the only reason for them to 'fail' is if there is nothing for them todo(i.e. the element has either already been removed or the map has already been deleted)._